andyfriedl/Arduino-samples/README.md

 # Arduino-samples
 Samples of Arduino snippets and projects that I have created or modified.
+Please excuse any formatting and code sloppiness.
+I'm sure there are better ways to do things but this my attenpt of diving in and learning as I go.

 ###LED 8x8 matrix.